9 September 2015

 New on-farm sheep lameness control assessment tool will help pinpoint flock management weaknesses

-MILTON KEYNES, UK, September 9, 2015 – UK sheep producers now have a straightforward way of evaluating the effectiveness of their lameness control strategy, thanks to the availability of a new flock assessment tool from MSD Animal Health (known as Merck Animal Health in the US and Canada).
+MILTON KEYNES, UK, September 9, 2015 – UK sheep producers now have a straightforward way of evaluating the effectiveness of their lameness control strategy, thanks to the availability of a new flock assessment tool from MSD Animal Health (a division of Merck & Co., Inc., Kenilworth, NJ, USA.).

 According to the company’s technical manager, John Atkinson MRCVS, the practical new ‘Lameness Control On-Farm Planner’ – developed in conjunction with FAI Farms – offers sheep farmers and their advisers a simple, yet highly visual ‘where are you now’ method of identifying whether a lameness management protocol is unbalanced in any way.